LATTE: Application Oriented Social Network Embedding: Terminology Definition and Problem Formulation

 \subsection{Problem Statement}

-\textbf{Problem Statement}: The \textit{application oriented social network embedding} problem studied in this paper aims at learning a mapping function $f: \mathcal{U} \to \mathbb{R}^d$ to project the user nodes in the network to a feature space of dimension $d$.
-Three objectives are covered in learning the mapping $f$: (1) effective fusion of heterogeneous network information, (2) local and global network structure preservation in the embedding results, and (3) incorporation of external application task objectives in model learning.
-To be more specific, the learned embedding feature vectors for the user nodes based on $f$ should be able to capture (1) the social community structure of the network, i.e., $\mathcal{C} = \{\mathcal{U}_1, \mathcal{U}_2, \cdots, \mathcal{U}_k\}$, if the \textit{community detection} is the oriented application task, and (2) the information diffusion process in the network, i.e., the infected networks $G_{o_i} = (\mathcal{U}_{o_i}, \mathcal{E}_{o_i}), \forall o_i \in \mathcal{O}$, if the \textit{information diffusion} is the oriented application task.
+The \textit{application oriented social network embedding} problem studied in this paper aims at learning a mapping function $f: \mathcal{U} \to \mathbb{R}^d$ to project the user nodes in the network to a feature space of dimension $d$.
+Three objectives are covered in learning the mapping $f$: (1) the if \textit{network alignment} is the oriented application task, structure between networks, i.e., the set of known anchor links in set $\mathcal{A}^{(1,2)}$ between networks $G^{(1)}$ and $G^{2)}$, (2) the social community structure of the network, i.e., $\mathcal{C} = \{\mathcal{U}_1, \mathcal{U}_2, \cdots, \mathcal{U}_k\}$, if \textit{community detection} is the oriented application task, and (3) the information diffusion process in the network, i.e., the infected networks $G_{o_i} = (\mathcal{U}_{o_i}, \mathcal{E}_{o_i}), \forall o_i \in \mathcal{O}$, if \textit{information diffusion} is the oriented application task.